Question 74·Medium·Rhetorical Synthesis

 Match scope and purpose

 Eliminate any option that talks about only one building or that doesn’t really say anything about nature.
-Then, among the remaining choices, look for the one that clearly connects each building to nature using information from the notes.
+Then choose the option that clearly connects each building to nature using the notes.

 Step-by-step Explanation